What do Firms Gain from Patenting? The Case of the Global ICT Industry: Appendix: Tables and Graphs

 \begin{tablenotes}

-\item Note: Column (1) counts companies that have been granted first patents in 2009-2017, i.e., belonging to the treatment group.
-Column (2) counts companies that have been granted their first patents either at the headquarters or subsidiary level in 2009-2017. \end{tablenotes}
+\item Note: Column (1) counts companies granted patents in 2010-2017, i.e., belonging to the treatment group.
+Column (2) counts companies granted patents at the headquarters or subsidiary level from 2010-2017.
+Please note that we cannot consider treated companies granted patents in 2009 because we do not have any period before the treatment. \end{tablenotes}